210823-java-msa-wvu/project-1/README.md

 You will be required to present a 10 minute demo of your application and its features.

-Presentation date: Friday, October 8, 2021
+Presentation date: Monday, October 11, 2021

 ## Requirements
 - All required business rules from the [Project1 TRMS.docx](https://github.com/210823-java-msa-wvu/project-1/blob/d23ac4e02ffca47d908cb1ff0217aff427be6bef/Project1%20TRMS.docx) must be implemented.